OneCX Local Environment - Getting Started - Run OneCX locally

-This document provides instructions on how to set up and run OneCX Local Env for local development and testing purposes.
+This document provides instructions on how to set up and run OneCX Local Environment for local development and testing purposes.
 It covers the prerequisites, setup steps, importing initial data, and spinning up the environment with different profiles.

 Prerequisites